 Over time, I have gotten several questions regarding the issue of starting a poultry farming business.
 Are you interested in starting a poultry farm (chicken + egg production)?
-If YES, then here is a sample poultry farming business plan template for beginners?
-Then i advice you read on as i will be sharing with you strategic information on how to start a poultry farming business from scratch and grow it successfully.
+If YES, then here is a sample poultry farming business plan template for beginners.

 But with the recent global burst in population and a worldwide demand for food, people are now beginning to realize the potential of providing the most important basic need of man.